Description: Ecology is a scientific discipline that focuses on the interactions between organisms and their

 environment.
 This class will provide an overview of core concepts and applications, and will also provide practice with writing, small-group work, critical thinking, and data analysis.

-Description: Principles of microbial, animal, and plant population ecology, illustrated with examples from marine, freshwater, and terrestrial habitats.
-Consideration of the roles of physical and biological processes in structuring natural communities.
-Observational, experimental, and theoretical approaches to population and community ecology will be discussed.
-Topics will include quantitative approaches relying on algebra, graph analysis, and elementary calculus.
-Discussion section will review recent literature in ecology.
+The class will specifically cover principles of population ecology, illustrated with examples from marine, freshwater, and terrestrial habitats.
+It will consider the roles of physical and biological processes in structuring natural communities.
+Observational, experimental, and theoretical approaches will be discussed.
+Topics will include quantitative approaches relying on algebra, visual analysis of graphs, and elementary calculus.

 Restricted To: IB majors during Phase I; 3+ Terms in Attendance during Phase II.